KÂRÂ FILM STUDIO

 But this does not represent the full scope of Banietemad’s filmmaking.
 In addition to presenting several instructional workshops, she has directed and produced important documentary films such as To Whom Do You Show These Films? , Kahrizak: Four Views, Angels of the House of Sun, We Are Half of Iran's Population, Our Times, All My Trees, and Hey, Humans.

-Mirtahmasb is one of the most renowned Iranian documentary filmmakers.
+Mojtaba Mirtahmasb is one of the most renowned Iranian documentary filmmakers.
 He started filmmaking in 1990, after admission to the University of Tehran where he received a BA in Handicrafts from the School of Art.
-He has done a prolific amount of research, scriptwriting, and directing.
-His more than 30 documentary films include Six Centuries Six Years, This Is Not a Film, Off Beat, Back Vocal, The River Still Has Fish, The Banner, Lady of the Roses, The latter is considered one of the most outstanding documentaries in Iranian cinema.
-It addresses the life of Shahindokht Sanati, one of the most successful female Iranian entrepreneurs.
+He has conducted research, scriptwriting, directing and producing for nearly 40 documentary films which include Six Centuries Six Years, This Is Not a Film, Lady of the Roses, Off Beat, Back Vocal, The River Still Has Fish and The Banner.
+This Is Not a Film was the outcome of a directorial and production partnership with Jafar Panahi.
+It was first premiered at the 64th Cannes Film Festival (Official Selection) and was on the short list for the best documentary for the 2012 Oscar.

-Mirtahmasb has won many awards and prizes including the Fajr International Film Festival Crystal Simorgh (Phoenix) and the Jury Award, the Special Jury Award at the Cinéma Vérité Film Festival, the NETPAC Award, and the award for the Best Experimental Documentary Film from the US National Society of Film Critics.
+Mirtahmasb has won many awards and prizes including the Fajr International Film Festival Crystal Simorgh (Phoenix) and the Jury Award, the Special Jury Award at the Cinéma Vérité Film Festival, Best Documentary Film Award from the Grand Ceremony of the House of Cinema, the NETPAC Award, UNESCO Award for Best Documentary Film, and the award for the Best Experimental Documentary Film from the US National Society of Film Critics.

 Mirtahmasb has been a member of the board of directors of the Iranian Documentary Filmmakers Association (IRDFA) for six years, serving two years as its chairperson.
 He is one among very few independent Iranian documentary filmmakers.
 Besides filmmaking, he has recently undertaken producing several film projects.